 Ask these questions in order, and don’t be afraid to give long-winded answers.
 The more you answer, the better the character will be shaped.

 To make this more grounded in reality, I will use the example of a character called Dan.
-Please make sure to fill in the gender, name, and nickname of the character first (even if they’re temporary), because the worksheet automatically uses those to create proper questions in the questionnaire.
+Please make sure to fill in the gender, name, and nickname first (even if they’re temporary) because the worksheet automatically uses those to create proper questions in the questionnaire.

 - Are there any distinguishing facial features?

 - What is Dan’s biggest fear?
 Who has he told this to?
 Who would he never tell this to?

 - Has he been in love?
 Had a broken heart?

 - If Dan could have a superpower, what would it be?

 - What does Dan like to wear on various occasions?